Our people

 -

-The National Asthma Council Australia is a collaboration of four member bodies, representatives of which comprise the NAC Board alongside our independent director(s).
+The National Asthma Council Australia is a collaboration of four member organisations, representatives of which comprise the NAC Board alongside our independent director(s).

 Australian Primary Health Care Nurses Association

-APNA is the peak professional body for nurses working in primary health care including general practice.
-With more than 4000 members, APNA provide primary health care nurses with a voice, access to quality continuing professional development, educational resources, support and networking opportunities.
+APNA is the peak body and professional membership association for all nurses working outside of a hospital setting in Australia.
+APNA provides primary health care nurses with a voice, access to quality continuing professional development, educational resources, support and networking opportunities.
 APNA continually strives to increase awareness of the role of the primary health care nurse, and to be a dynamic and vibrant organisation for its members.

 Primary health care nursing is wide ranging and covers many specialist areas including general practice, Aboriginal health, aged care, occupational health and safety, telephone triage, palliative care, sexual health, drug and alcohol issues, women’s health, men’s health, infection control, chronic disease management, cardiovascular care, immunisation, cancer, asthma, COPD, mental health, maternal and child health, health promotion, care plans, population health, diabetes, wound management and much more.
 Visit apna.asn.au.